DECkNO Community

 Aurelien currently works on various projects related to liberal and illiberal articulations of racism and right-wing populism, and their impact on liberal democracies.
 His research interests include Liberal and Illiberal Racisms and Islamophobias in elite discourse, right-wing populism and the people as a ‘threat’ to democracy, the far right and its influence on mainstream politics (historical and contemporary) and the relationship between voting, abstention and democracy.

-Dr Christina Horvath Department of Politics, Languages & International Studies
+Dr Christina Horvath Department of Politics, International Studies and Languages (PoLIS)

 Katy Brown Department of Politics, Languages & International Studies, PhD